You have a lot to do to prepare for your trial.

-- personally - service is effective the same day
+- in person - service is effective the same day

 - by mail - service is effective 5 days after the documents are mailed

-- by courier - service is effective the day after the courier picks it up
+- by same day courier - service is effective the day after the courier picks it up

 - at your partner’s home with anyone who seems to be an adult and then mailed to that address - service is effective 5 days after the documents are mailed

-For example, suppose your partner has to get your documents at least 7 days before the date of your motion.
+For example, suppose you have 7 days to serve your documents.
 If you serve them personally on Monday, the first day you count is Tuesday and the 7th day is the following Monday.